OptimalBranching/BooleanInference.jl/matrix100/slides-sat.typ

   *CSP is the foundation of many SMT solvers and combinatorial algorithms* ])

-== Physics-inspired algorithms

-- Quantum annealing and quantum variational optimization algorithms (approximate).
-- Simulated annealing, simulated bifurcation and free energy machine (heuristic).\
-- Tensor networks (exact), especially the tropical tensor network.

-Dilema of physics-inspired algorithms:
-- None of the solvers above are close to the state-of-the-art exact solvers.

 == Exact solvers
-- Branching algorithms $(checkmark)$: contributes most of the SOTA exact exponential solvers for computational hard problems @Fomin2013.
+- Branching algorithms.
-- Dynamic programming/tensor network.
+- Dynamic programming.
 - Integer programming.
 - SAT solvers.

+=== Physics-inspired (exact) algorithms
 - Grover search: quadratic speed up compared to bruteforce search.
-- ...
+- Tensor networks (similar to dynamic programming).

+Dilema of physics-inspired algorithms:
+- None of the solvers above are close to the state-of-the-art exact solvers.

+==

+- Branching algorithms $(checkmark)$: contributes most of the SOTA exact exponential solvers for computational hard problems @Fomin2013.

 #align(center, box(stroke: black, inset: 8pt)[
 Branching implements human wisdom for reasoning: *case by case*.
 ])

+e.g. In the previous example, assume `Alice = 1`, create a branch.
+If no valid solution is found, backtrack and try `Alice = 2`, and so on.

 = Branching, but online